psathyrella/partis/docs/plotting.md

   * [annotation truth plots](#annotation-truth-plots)
   * [comparison plots](#comparison-plots)

-Note that in order to make plots for the `partition` action, you have to have R installed, along with several [extra packages](install.md#plotting).

 The addition of `--plotdir <plotdir>` to most partis commands will write to disk a variety of plots related to that command.
 These plots are written as svg files to subdirectories of `<plotdir>`, along with html files displaying clickable summaries of the svgs.
 You typically want to view the html files in a browser, so a good way to see what's available might be to run `find <plotdir> -name '*.html' | xargs firefox` (although depending on the options, this can open a lot of tabs).